beardedtim/blog.beardedtim.com/content/posts/setting-up-a-plex-box-with-docker.md

 author = "Tim Roberts"
 categories = ["docker", "programming", "home lab", "home server", "plex"] description = "I want to own my data.
 Downloading instead of streaming is a start.
-This is how I set up a Plex server using NordVPN, Transmission, and Docker" linktitle = "" featured = "" featuredpath = "" featuredalt = "" type = "post" title = "Setting Up a Plex Box With Docker" date = 2020-01-25T19:13:18-05:00 draft = false
+This is how I set up a Plex server using NordVPN, Transmission, and Docker" linktitle = "Setting Up a Plex Media Server with Docker, OpenVPN, and Transmission" featured = "" featuredpath = "img/plex-logo.png" featuredalt = "Plex Media Server" type = "post" title = "Setting Up a Plex Media Server with Docker, OpenVPN, and Transmission with RSS Feeds" date = 2020-01-25T19:13:18-05:00 draft = false
 +++